MicrosoftDocs/azure-management-docs/articles/azure-arc/multicloud-connector/connect-to-aws.md

 ## Upload CloudFormation template to AWS

 After you've saved the CloudFormation template generated in the previous section, you need to upload it to your AWS public cloud.
-If you upload the template before you finish connecting your AWS cloud in the Azure portal, your AWS resources will be scanned immediately.
+If you upload the template before you finish connecting your AWS cloud in the Azure portal, your AWS resources are scanned immediately.
 If you complete the **Add public cloud** process in the Azure portal before uploading the template, it will take a bit longer to scan your AWS resources and make them available in Azure.

 ### Create stack